Enfey/UoN-CS-MSci-Notes/Semester 1 Y3/Linkers and Loaders/Chapters/Chapter 9.md

 `ET_DYN` is the `e_type` specified for **shared objects** (`.so`) and for **position-independent executables** (PIEs).
 An `ET_DYN` file is *relocatable at load time* - the loader maps its `PT_LOAD` segments to some arbitrary base address and applies relocations specified in the `rel.dyn` and `rela.dyn` sections, as emitted by the static linker.
 The typical static linker strategy is to link the object to load at address zero, emit relocations that the runtime loader will apply, set up the dynamic tables (`.dynamic/.dynsym/.dynstr.rel/a.*, .gnu.hash or .hash, .got, .got.plt, .plt` etc).
 At runtime, ASLR and its entropy determine the actual base of the `ET_DYN` object.

 #### Linking View
 Generally, the following sections are generally created.
-Certain sections will be elaborated on more in [[Chapter 10]] and beyond, otherwise, we are already familiar.
+Certain sections will be elaborated on more in [[Chapter 10]] and beyond, otherwise, we are already familiar. $Arm$ and other manufacturers often supply their own sections, some of which relate to dynamic linking and shared libraries.
+See [ARM specifics for linking](ARM%20specifics%20for%20linking.md) for more information.
 - `.text`
 - `.rodata`
 - `.bss`
 - `.dynsym` and `.dynstr`
 	These form the symbol database the dynamic linker uses to resolve symbols at runtime. `.dynsym` is a compact symbol table for dynamic linking and `.dynstr` holds symbol names referenced by `.dynsym`'s `st_name` field.

 	The static linker is responsible for collecting exported symbols, these are symbols with `STB_GLOBAL` or `STB_WEAK` binding and `STV_DEFAULT` or `STV_PROTECTED`(non-interposable) visibility, which are needed by other DSOs or a consumer and are placed into `.dynsym`.
+Much of this is accomplished in generic static-link pipelines via the aggregation of symbols into a '*Global Symbol Table*'.
 The linker is further responsible for deciding an ordering of symbols, as GNU hash expects symbols sorted for the chain part. `st_name` is pointed to `.dynstr` and `st_value` is set to the virtual address relative to the object base, or 0 for undefined symbols.
 The `st_info` and `st_other` fields are set accordingly.

 	We do not have the restriction of static-link only pipelines whereby a symbol with binding `STB_GLOBAL` without a corresponding definition would trigger a link-time error - DSOs expect many of their symbols to be resolved at runtime from other DSOs, so it is perfectly fine for `.dynsym` to contain undefined symbols.
 A relocation entry is simply emitted for it, where this will be a `.got/.got.plt` relocation.
 - `.rel/a.dyn`